-Is both restful sleep and boundless energy just a bath soak or spray away?
-Well, kind of, yes.
-There are a bevy of incredible products made to help you reach your daily recommended amount of magnesium—from soaks to sprays to drops, here’s what we’re loving right now.
+There are a handful of incredible products that can help you reach your daily recommended amount of magnesium.
+From soaks to sprays to washes, here’s what we’re loving right now.

 Epsom salt baths are so effective for relaxation and absorbing magnesium, but who has time for a daily soak?
 “We created Magnesium Ease for the 75 percent of people who have a magnesium deficiency—and who, like me, don’t have time to soak in the tub every night,” says Miller.
 “We laced the formula with arnica and lavender essential oil, making the process a multi-sensory experience.”
 Just spritz three sprays on either your neck, back, or chest, and you’re at your daily recommended dosage of magnesium (ideally 300 mg for women and 400 mg for men).